 Skip to main content

-This guide explains how to set up and configure webhooks for your assistants to receive conversation data and analysis results.
-Rapida provides webhooks that allow you to receive data generated during the assistant lifecycle.
-These webhooks can be triggered during key conversation events:
+This guide explains how to configure webhooks for an assistant.
+Rapida provides webhooks that allow you to receive data generated during the call, WebRTC media, and assistant lifecycle.
+Webhooks can be triggered by call events such as call.received, call.ringing, and call.ended, WebRTC events such as webrtc.connected, webrtc.reconnecting, and webrtc.failed, or conversation events such as:

 Webhooks enable you to integrate assistant data with external systems, analyze conversations, and create custom workflows.